isl-org/Open3D-PointNet2-Semantic3D/README.md

 ### 3. Downsample

-Due to the size of the dataset, downsampling is required before training.
-In this step, points with label 0 (unlabled) are excluded.
+Points with label 0 (unlabled) are excluded during downsampling.

 ```shell
 python downsample.py
 ```

 The downsampled dataset will be written to `dataset/semantic_downsampled`.
-The directory shall look like the following.

 ```shell
 Open3D-PointNet-Semantic/dataset/semantic_downsampled